Friday, December 20, 2019

 Tlecha set her jaw and shook her head, saying nothing.
 The two of them exited the hovercar.
 It was a nice day in the capital.
 Indeed, every day in the capital was as equally nice as any other.

 The operation went smoothly, at first.
-It was obvious to most that Tlecha and Mlikix, though generally very human-like, had an ineffable otherness about them that marked them as ultraterrestrials, beings from another dimension.
+It was obvious to most people that Tlecha and Mlikix, though generally very human-like, had an ineffable otherness about them that marked them as ultraterrestrials, beings from another dimension.
 Few humans were bold enough to challenge an ultra, to ask them what are you doing here?
-Of course, Tlecha and Mlikix had identicards, but these were forgeries, and their claimed authorization from the Omnicognate would not have passed a routine double-check.
+Of course, Tlecha and Mlikix had identicards, but these were forgeries, and their claimed authorization from the Omnicognant would not have passed a routine double-check.

 It was to one of these that Tlecha and Mlikix wished to go, to the fabled free galaxies of Ghenivupt.
 Dimensional Transfer Node 4QL could get them there.